Fascination Mozart

 Concerts with music by Salzburg's most famous composer, performed by musicians from Mozart's birthplace.
 A festival that pays homage to the musical creations of Wolfgang Amadeus Mozart: the Mozart Festival Solothurn.
 At its centre is the Ensemble Péridot Salzburg.
 An orchestra that combines historically informed musical practice with the tonal and interpretative possibilities of today, thus bringing the musical spirit of Mozart's city to Solothurn.

 The Ensemble Péridot Salzburg plays Mozart's works in a very special way.
 Its quality lies above all in the symbiosis of historically informed performance practice with the splendour of sound and drama that Peter Peinstingl achieves with the Péridot Orchestra.
 Masterpieces by the Salzburg genius are performed by musicians from Mozart's native city.
-Their musical director has brought together soloists of the calibre of Remy Burnens, tenor, Daniel Holzhauser, baritone, Dimitri Ashkenazy, clarinet and Vladyslava Luchenko, violin.
+For this, their musical director brings together soloists such as Remy Burnens, tenor, Robert Kolinsky, piano, and Lisa Schatzmann, violin.

 Container